AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 ## Configure the file to extract {#extract-configuration}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_extractfile_file"
+>title="File to extract"
+>abstract="Select the file to extract."

-The **[!UICONTROL File to extract]** section allows you to configure the properties of the file to extract and the data to include.
+The **[!UICONTROL File to extract]** section allows you to configure the file properties and the data to include.

 ![](../assets/extract-file-file.png)

-1. In the **[!UICONTROL File name]** field, enter the desired name for the extracted file.
+1. In the **[!UICONTROL File name]** field, enter the desired name for the file to extract.

-    You can personalize the extracted file's name using attributes from the database.
+    You can personalize the file's name using event variables, conditions and date/time functions.
 To do this, click the **[!UICONTROL Open personalization dialog]** icon to open the expression editor.
-[Learn how to personalize your content](../../personalization/personalize.md)

 1. Specify the columns to present in the extracted file.
 To do this, follow these steps:

     1. Click the **[!UICONTROL Add output column]**.
     1. Choose the attribute to display in the column then confirm.
-Available attributes depend on the targeting dimension selected in the Build audience activity.
+Available attributes depend on the targeting dimension selected in the previous **[!UICONTROL Build audience]** activity.
     1. Once the column is added, you can change its **[!UICONTROL Label]** and modify the associated **[!UICONTROL Attribute]**.
     1. If you want to apply a transformation to the column's values, select it from the drop-down list.
 For example, you can switch all values in the selected column to upper case.